Go to the home page

 • Barley Wine

-The main styles of craft beer have developed in certain geographical areas for historical, geological and political reasons.
-Water quality, yeast types, climatic conditions, brewing techniques...All these factors have shaped the styles and led to a classification of beer.
+The main styles of craft beer have developed in specific geographical areas, for historical, geological and political reasons.
+Water quality, yeast strains, climatic conditions, brewing techniques…All these factors have shaped the styles and led to the classification of beer.

-Some microbrewers use craft beer styles that date back thousands of years, while others draw inspiration from them and innovate, adding their own personal touch.
-Beer styles are therefore constantly evolving, as is the beer industry in general.
-There are hundreds of names for craft beer styles, but here is a summary of what you will regularly find at our brewery.
+Some microbrewers use craft beer styles that stem from traditions dating back thousands of years, whilst others draw inspiration from them and innovate, adding their own personal touch.
+Beer styles are therefore constantly evolving, just like the beer scene in general.
+There are hundreds of names for craft beer styles, but here is a summary of what you’ll regularly find here.

 Pale Ale

-A very common style, usually around 5% alcohol.
-An easy-drinking beer, slightly bitter and hoppy, although a little less so than an IPA.
+A very common style, generally with an alcohol content of around 5%.
+An easy-drinking beer, slightly bitter and hoppy, though a little less so than an IPA.

 IPA - India Pale Ale

-Developed in the 18th century by the English, who added more sugar and hops to improve its shelf life during transport.
+Developed in the 18th century by the English, who added more sugar and hops to improve preservation during voyages.

-In terms of taste, the hops bring a strong bitterness and, in most cases, notes of resin and exotic fruits.
+In terms of flavour, the hops impart a strong bitterness and, in most cases, notes of resin and exotic fruits.

 Session IPA

 Lower alcohol content than a traditional IPA.
 Generally lighter and drier on the palate.
-Very refreshing, ideal during hot weather.
+Very refreshing, ideal in hot weather.

 Hazy IPA